 Chop and measure out everything you’ll need.
 Remember to keep the green and white parts of the green onion separate, as they go into the dish at different points.

 Prepare the corn as follows, depending on whether you are using fresh or frozen:

-- Fresh: Grill or broil the corn on the cob until slightly charred all over.
-Cool, then slice the kernels off and discard the cobs.
+- Fresh: Grill or boil the corn on the cob, then slice the kernels off and discard the cobs.